rpivo/frameworkless/development/gettingNodeToTreatModulesAsEsModules.md

-## Getting Node to Tread Modules as ES Modules
+## Getting Node to Treat Modules as ES Modules

 #### Last Updated: May 16, 2021